 Source $2 $2

-MARC21 and UNIMARC subfields for the Plaine & Easie Code
+MARC21 and UNIMARC subfields for the Plaine and Easie Code

 Multi-Line Text with Field Delimiters

-The Plaine & Easie Code MAY be represented in a multi-line text format.
+The Plaine and Easie Code can be represented in a multi-line text format.

 Each field MUST be separated by a newline character \n.